BRCS:Chapter two/Blood and regency/Usurpation

 Soon after Deismaar, when newly blooded scions from the two sides met in battle for the first time, a strange discovery was made.
-If two scions met in battle, and one perished, it was possible for the victor to claim a portion of his slain foe's divine energy and thus become all the stronger.
-The awnshegh known as The Spider was among the first to discover this ability as he fought to lead the surviving goblins from Mount Deismaar after the death of the old gods; this Usurpation of the other scion's power help turn him into the corrupt being that exists today.
-Since that day, thousands of other scions have fought to claim other's birthrights, drawing their enemies into traps or even challenging them outright, for usurpation of enemy's divine bloodline remains one of the easiest ways to increase one's own power.
+If two scions met in battle, and one perished, it was possible for the victor to claim a portion of his slain foe’s divine energy and thus become all the stronger.
+The awnshegh known as the Spider was among the first to discover this ability as he fought to become leader of one of the surviving goblin tribes; this Usurpation of the other scion’s power help turn him into the corrupt being that exists today.
+Since that day, thousands of other scions have fought to claim other’s birthrights, drawing their enemies into traps or even challenging them outright, for usurpation of enemy’s divine bloodline remains one of the easiest ways to increase one's own power.

 However, because the scion's divine essence is contained in his blood, this usurpation can only occur if a scion dies in a violent manner and his blood is literally spilt.
-If a blooded character dies non-violently, by poison, or a spell that doesn't result in the spilling of blood, then the divine essence of their bloodline passes with them, either to their Blood Heir or to another person via the Land's Choice if they had not designated a heir.
-However, if a scion's blood is spilt as a result of his death in hand-to-hand combat then the divine essence of his or her birthright is released in a burst of immediate power.
+If a blooded character dies non-violently, by poison, or a spell that doesn’t result in the spilling of blood, then the divine essence of their bloodline passes with them, either to their heir or to into the land itself if they had not designated a heir.
+However, if a scion’s blood is spilt as a result of his death in hand-to-hand combat then the divine essence of his or her birthright is released in a burst of immediate power.

 People, animals, and on very rare occasions, even objects in the immediate area of a scion's violent death may absorb a portion of the scion's divine essence.
-This burst of divine energy can be measured in the form of RP equal to five times the victim's bloodline ability score.
-The radius of this burst of energy is equal to five feet for every point of power released.
+This burst of divine energy can be measured in the form of RP equal to five times the victim’s bloodline ability score.
+The radius of this burst of energy is equal to one feet for every point of power released.
 For example, a scion with a bloodline score of 20 is slain in combat; the result burst of energy will have a radius of 100 ft.
-This burst of energy is not affected by the scion's current regency reserve (which normally passes to her invested heir), but from her very body.
-This radius is called the regency storm, a term which is also applied to the much wider area over which the energy discharge can be seen.
+This burst of energy is not affected by the scion’s current regency reserve (which normally passes to her invested heir), but from her very body.

 Each scion within the area of effect absorbs the released RP as follows.
 Start with the closest scion; in the case of ties, select the scion with the highest bloodline strength and then the highest score.
 This scion is exposed to the released RP.
 She absorbs the RP, up to a limit of twice her current bloodline strength.
 Any unabsorbed RP continues out in a burst that affects the next closest scion.